Chenjl51/Research/Paper Note.md

 Complex movement in a dynamic workplace

 Only one research showed passive back exoskeleton can reduce pressure, and it was quickly proved that it was uncomfortable in another research.

+Havard's lab recently produced an exoskeleton which performed perfectly in both assisstance and confort.
+But it only suited for short-term activity, and must be applied to long-period activities.